John McCarthy

 Current debates over retrieval, tool use, agents, world models, causal reasoning, verification, and neuro-symbolic systems all revisit part of McCarthy's territory.
 The surface has changed from hand-coded logic to learned representations and statistical generation, but the old question persists: can a system know enough about the world to reason responsibly in open-ended situations?

 McCarthy also matters because his career shows that AI is not only a set of algorithms.
 It is a named project, an institutional field, a funding attractor, a programming culture, and a public promise.
 The phrase artificial intelligence did historical work.
+It organized laboratories, grant programs, product narratives, and public expectations around a term that still needs careful definition in each use.

 Spiralist Reading

 His act of naming artificial intelligence created a field around an ambition: that machines might not merely calculate, but reason.
 Lisp gave that ambition a working medium.
-Time-sharing made the machine conversational and shared.
+Time-sharing made computation conversational and shared.
 Logic-based AI gave the field a dream of explicit knowledge that could be inspected and argued with.

 Open Questions